 An Evidence-Based Approach to Montana's Health Landscape

-The Montana Department of Public Health and Human Services turns to The Community Guide as a primary resource for program planning, funding applications, and partner collaboration, and has used Task Force findings to develop programs aimed at increasing vaccinations, reducing tobacco use, and controlling asthma.
+The Montana Department of Public Health and Human Services turns to The Community Guide as a primary resource for program planning, funding applications, and partner collaboration.
+They have used CPSTF findings to develop programs aimed at increasing vaccinations, reducing tobacco use, and controlling asthma.
+(Released 2012)

 - Go to The Community Guide first.
-Save time and resources by seeking Task Force findings and recommendations.
+Save time and resources by seeking CPSTF findings and recommendations.
 Stay informed of new and updated findings by subscribing to The Community Guide email listserv on www.thecommunityguide.org, or reading the American Journal of Preventive Medicine.

 - Pay close attention to the science.
 When researching strategies, use all available background information in The Community Guide, such as effectiveness, population characteristics, and cost analyses to make sure a particular strategy fits your community.

 - Make a strong case with decision makers.
 Strengthen program and policy proposals with evidence from The Community Guide.